xiaotianliu01/OR-Engineer/README.md

 ## End-to-End Case Studies

 The following three cases demonstrate that the agent does not force every business problem into the same algorithm.
-It autonomously selected mathematical programming for nonlinear production scheduling, machine learning for feature-conditioned inventory decisions, and stochastic programming for operating-room assignment—then validated each choice against problem-appropriate baselines.
+It autonomously selected mathematical programming for nonlinear production scheduling, machine learning for feature-conditioned inventory decisions, and stochastic programming for operating-room assignment.
+It validated each choice against problem-appropriate baselines.

-These are actual OR-Engineer runs preserved in this repository.
+These are actual OR-Engineer runs.
 Each case used **GPT-5.5 High**.
 Development was **fully autonomous and end to end**: the user supplied only the original prompt, while GPT performed the data inspection, formulation, method exploration and selection, deployment design, implementation, debugging, testing, tuning, benchmarking, and reporting.
 The user made **no modifications and provided no corrective feedback** during development.

 ### Case 1 — Multi-Echelon BOM Production Scheduling